Amparoalcarazt/HackMYT2025/README.md

 - Track microexpenses and daily transactions effortlessly
 - Visualize spending patterns over time
 - Receive AI-powered suggestions to improve money habits
 - Enjoy a clean, intuitive, and comforting interface

+## 💬 ChatBot Implementation

+The app includes an integrated chatbot that provides AI-guided financial advice.
+It uses the **Gemini API** to process user input and respond naturally to questions about spending habits and budgeting.

 ---